Trekkers hiking through the Peruvian Andes

 1. Altitude on the Trek to Machu Picchu

 One of the main challenges of the trek is the altitude.
 You’ll begin your journey in Cusco (3,400m), with the highest mountain passes reaching up to 4,668m.
-Reduced oxygen levels can make even simple tasks feel more demanding, which is why proper acclimatisation is key.
+Reduced oxygen levels at high elevation can make even simple tasks feel harder, which is why proper acclimatisation is key.

 On the trail itself, each day varies in intensity and duration.
 On average, you’ll be hiking for about 5-7 hours each day, covering distances of 10-15 km depending on the route and terrain.
 While the trails can be steep and uneven, they are well-maintained, and the steady pace of the trek allows plenty of time for acclimatisation and recovery.

-While the trek is not consistently steep, there are certain sections where elevation gain is significant.
+While the trek isn’t steep all the time, there are certain sections where elevation gain is significant.
 The steep ascents to mountain passes and long descents can be tough on the legs, particularly at higher altitudes.
-However, a slow, steady pace and proper trekking techniques help make these sections more manageable.
+But with proper trekking techniques and a slow, steady pace, these sections become miuch more manageable – even for beginners.

-The Peruvian Andes can experience rapid weather changes.
-While daytime temperatures can be warm (30°C), nights can drop below freezing, especially at higher altitudes.
+The Peruvian Andes are known for quick changes in weather.
+Daytime temperatures can be reach 30°C, but nights – especially at altitude – can drop below freezing.
 Rain is also possible, particularly in the cloud forest sections.
 Packing the right gear, including layers and waterproofs, is crucial to staying comfortable throughout the trek.

-Camping on Machu Picchu expedition with Earth's Edge
+Camping with beautiful mountain views on Machu Picchu expedition with Earth's Edge

-While the trek is physically demanding, it’s about more than just the challenge—it’s a cultural and immersive experience.
+While the trek to Machu Picchu can be physically demanding (especially with altitude and steep climbs!), it’s not just about the hike.
+It’s also a deeply cultural and immersive experience.
 Our itinerary includes plenty of opportunities to relax and explore Peru’s rich culture beyond the trail.

 One of the highlights is visiting a traditional coffee farm, where you’ll have the opportunity to learn about local cultivation methods and taste some of the best coffee in the world.
 This relaxing experience provides a welcome break from trekking, allowing you to unwind while immersing yourself in the culture of the region and enjoying the sights, smells, and tastes of Peru’s coffee-growing tradition.

 Another wonderful break from hiking is the hot springs visit, where you can soak in the healing waters and relax your muscles after a long day of trekking.
-These natural hot springs provide a soothing experience, and the beautiful surrounding landscape makes it the perfect spot to recharge before you begin the climax of your expedition.
+These natural hot springs provide a soothing experience, and the beautiful surrounding landscape makes it the perfect spot to recharge before you begin the climax of your expedition – Machu Picchu itself!

 the earth’s edge difference

-At Earth’s Edge, we prioritise safety, comfort, and support throughout your trek.
+At Earth’s Edge, we prioritise your safety, comfort, and support throughout your trek.
 That’s why, in addition to our friendly and experienced Peruvian guides and support team, every expedition includes a dedicated expedition doctor.
-Having a doctor on the trek ensures that any altitude-related symptoms or medical concerns can be quickly addressed, allowing you to focus on experiencing the beauty of Peru and the wonders of Machu Picchu.
+Having a doctor on the trek ensures that any altitude-related symptoms or medical concerns can be quickly addressed, so you can focus on experiencing the beauty of Peru and the wonders of Machu Picchu.

 final thoughts: you’ve got this!